Life Racing Engines: W12 engine

-In this situation, the Italian businessman Vita hoped for fast money.
-He bought the rights to the W12 from Franco Rocchi and tried to supply the engine to a well-funded Formula One team.
+Vita's plan was to sell the engine concept to a well-funded Formula One team.
 During 1989, he searched for a partner without any success.
 Finally, he gave up his search and decided to run the engine on his own in the 1990 Formula One season.

-The birth of the team
+Birth of the team

 Vita founded the Life Team, "life" being the English translation of his family name.
 The team's headquarters were originally split between the technical offices in Reggio Emilia and the factory in Formigine, near Modena, then regrouped under the same roof in Formigine.
 While not having state of the art facilities, the factory was equipped with a "Borghi e Severi" dyno bench and related AVL datalogging computers, which was used for the development of the W12 motor, standard toolshop machines, and a warehouse.
-As Life was not able to build a car on its own, the team purchased the still-born Formula One chassis from First Racing that had been designed by Richard Divila for Lamberto Leoni´s abortive Formula One team the year before.
+As Life was not able to build a car on its own, the team purchased the still-born Formula One chassis from First Racing that had been designed by Richard Divila for Lamberto Leoni's abortive Formula One team the year before.
 In late 1989, the chassis was fitted with his W12 engine.
 The major engineering work had been done by Gianni Marelli, another former Ferrari man.
 The car – now dubbed Life L190 – was ready by February 1990, and tested briefly at Vallelunga and Monza.